Metro Prima MRT station

-The Metro Prima MRT station (Stesen MRT Metro Prima) is a mass rapid transit (MRT) station in Kepong in northwestern Kuala Lumpur, Malaysia.
-It is part of the MRT Putrajaya line.
+The Metro Prima MRT station is a mass rapid transit (MRT) station in Kepong in northwestern Kuala Lumpur, Malaysia.
+It is part of the MRT Putrajaya Line.

-The station began operations on 16 June 2022 as part of phase one operations of the Putrajaya Line.
+The station began operations on 16 June 2022 as part of Phase One operations of the Putrajaya Line.

 Location

 The station is located along Jalan Kepong, next to its intersection with Jalan Metro Prima.
 The station primarily serves the Metro Prima commercial centre, hence the name.

 There is an AEON Mall 160m southwest of the station.